 - Business-performance opportunities arise in connection with operational activities along the value chain, such as restructuring or cost-cutting measures.

-The economy as a whole may perform better than expected in 2016.
-In addition, circumstances may occur in the wider market at any time – such as quality problems at competitors or the effects of consolidation – that boost demand for products from the KION Group brands.
-New, unforeseen regulatory initiatives could be launched, for example the tightening of health and safety regulations or emissions standards, that would push up demand for premium products offered by the KION Group brands.
+The economy as a whole may perform better than expected in 2017.
+In addition, circumstances may occur in the wider market at any time – such as quality problems at competitors or the effects of consolidation – that increase demand for products from the KION Group brands.
+New, unforeseen regulatory initiatives could be launched, for example the tightening of health and safety regulations or emissions standards, that would push up demand for products offered by the KION Group brands.
 Average prices for procuring commodities over the year may be cheaper than anticipated.

 Medium- to long-term market opportunities are presented, in particular, by:

 - growing demand for intralogistics products, solutions and services as a consequence of globalisation, industrialisation and fragmentation of supply chains, as well as the necessary efficiency enhancements due to limited storage space and changing consumer needs;

 - high demand for replacement investments, especially in developed markets;

 - the trend towards outsourcing service functions, particularly in the market for industrial trucks, and growth in demand for finance solutions;

 - increased use of industrial and warehouse trucks powered by electric motors – one of the KION Group’s particular strengths;